-1) at risk of, or history of psychiatric hospitalization, residential care or out of home placement; 2) who are homeless or at risk of being homeless; 3) risk of aging out of foster care without permanent supportive relationships; or 4) risk of academic failure or current school disciplinary problems; and 5) risk of or current involvement in the juvenile justice system and 6) are in the Katie A subclass of children.
+1) at risk of, or history of psychiatric hospitalization, residential care or out of home placement; 2) homeless or at risk of being homeless; 3) at risk of aging out of foster care without permanent supportive relationships; or 4) at risk of academic failure or current school disciplinary problems; and 5) at risk of or current involvement in the juvenile justice system and 6) in the Katie A subclass of children.

-This population also includes CPS, Probation and Special Education youth needing full service partnership (ACT) services.
+This population also includes CPS, Probation and Special Education youth needing FSP services.

-Special attention will be provided to the outreach and engagement of the County's Latino population, and the outreach and provision to the more remote and underserved areas of the County including Truckee and North San Juan.
+Special attention will be provided to the outreach and engagement of the County's Latino population, and the outreach and provision to the more remote and underserved areas of the county including Truckee and North San Juan.

-All referrals to the program will be screened and authorized by the Behavioral Health Department using mutually agreed upon established protocols.
+All referrals to the program will be screened and authorized by the County using mutually agreed upon established protocols.
+Referrals into either Wraparound or Less Intensive Treatment (Lite) will be evaluated using the Child and Adolescent Needs and Strengths (CANS) and Child and Adolescent Level of Care Utilization System (CALOCUS) assessment tools in collaboration between Contractor and County Access Team members.
+Specific needs and risk thresholds agreed upon by Contractor and the Access Team must be met on the CANS in the domains of Living Situation, Risk Behaviors, Life Functioning, and Mental/Behavioral/Emotional Needs in order to refer into the Wrap and Lite Programs.
 Priority admission protocols will be established for children and youth at imminent risk of loss of current placement or hospitalization so they can receive expedited access to avoid placement disruption or more intensive levels of care.

-Contractor may provide specialty mental health services to clients who have graduated from the ACT programs.
-These clients will be identified in separate reporting units from ACT clients, according to all County procedures and policies and all Medi-Cal requirements as identified in this contract.
+Contractor may provide specialty mental health services to clients who have graduated from the Wraparound programs.
+This will be through the Victor Less Intensive Treatment Program, hereinafter referred to as Lite.
+The same CANS and CALOCUS thresholds will also apply to clients transitioning from wraparound into Lite.
+These clients will be identified in separate reporting units from Wrap clients, according to all County procedures and policies and all Medi-Cal requirements as identified in this contract.